Kemzzy-Dev/hng-stage-3/README.md

 ## Running the application
 - Start
-- Start Ngrok with the following command:
+- Start the Flask app with the command:
     '''bash
-    ngrok http 80
+    flask --app app run
+    '''

 - Start the celery worker with the command:
     '''bash
     celery -A app.celery worker --loglevel=info -E
+    '''

-- Start the Flask app with the command:
+- Start Ngrok with the following command:
     '''bash
-    flask --app app run
+    ngrok http 80
+    '''

 ## Enjoyyyyyy!!!!!!!